rmanaem/COMP353WarmUp/README.md

 ### Run the application

-Lastly, having installed/configuerd the dependencies, you can now run the application by running the following command in powershell:
+Lastly, having installed and configuerd the dependencies, you can run the application by running the following command in powershell:

 ```powershell
 cd "directory/where/you/cloned/the/repo"